ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 The first place will receive a ticket to [Devcon SEA 2024](https://devcon.org/en/).
 The top 3 submissions will receive a ticket to the next Solidity Summit (date & location TBA).
 Furthermore, the three winners will be added to the Board of Fame.
-The winners and all qualified submissions receive a custom USC 2024 t-shirt.
+All qualified submissions receive a custom USC 2024 t-shirt.

 ## The Submission 📨